 What Is Your Experience In Handling Probate Matters?

-Attorney Cloyd Havens has been representing both small and large estates in probate matters for over 18 years in the most counties in Southern California.
+Attorney Cloyd Havens has been representing both small and large estates in probate matters for Over 30 years in the most counties in Southern California.
 Most cases are fairly standard probates.
 However, there have been some that have been very challenging and complex.

 Who Do You Generally Represent In These Cases?